 One of the most common concerns I run across with my clients is insomnia – the inability to sleep altogether, or trouble falling or staying asleep.
-Sleep is vital to good health!
-And well being!
+Sleep is vital to good health and overall well being.
 Everyone knows that frazzled and fatigued feeling you get when you haven’t had a good night’s rest.
-I’ll share some strategies for getting a good eight hours’ worth.
+I’ll share some strategies for getting a good eight hours’ worth of sound sleep.

 We function according to daily circadian rhythms that tell us when to sleep and when to wake, in accordance with the rise and fall of the sun.
 Cortisol levels peak in the early morning hours to get us out of bed as the sun rises and taper off as the sun sets, reaching their lowest levels three hours after dark.
 This daily rhythm of cortisol dictates when we should be our most active and when we should rest.
 Cortisol not only dictates our sleep and wake states: it is also the primary hormone involved in directing immune system functioning.